HoldenErnest/ListServer/README.md

 - get certbot working ✔
 - get apache working? ✔
 - generate a working ssl socket ✔
-- generate a client in js that can connect to this
+- generate a client in js that can connect to this ✔
+- configure the server to accept specific requests from the client